nadeemabdulhamid/csc121-fall2024/class01-simple-data/slides/slides.md

 ## Naming Conventions in Java

 - **Class** names start with uppercase letter.
-    - Class name should match the file name exactly with a ".java" extension
+    - Class name should match the file name exactly with a ".java" extension (Eclipse manages this for you)

 - **Field**, **parameter**, **variable** names start with lowercase letter.